Shivansh-Bakshi/shivanshbakshi.dev-blog-posts/home-server/pt-1-setting-up-the-network.md

 ![Carrier-Grade NAT](./pt-1/cgnat.png "Carrier Grade NAT")

 Carrier-Grade NAT is another layer of NAT over your router.
 Think of it as your router being behind another router of your ISP.
 In this case, simply opening the ports on your router will NOT make your server accessible from the internet, since the request will get blocked at your ISP.
-In such cases, you are left with no choice but to request your ISP to allow it to open ports, which they most certainly will not do without you purchasing a static IP from them.
+In such cases, you are left with no choice but to request your ISP to allow it to open ports, which they most certainly will not without you purchasing a static IP from them.

-An alternative could be to switch to IPv6 addressing, since an IPv6 address (is supposed to) directly refers to the device it is attached to, but this did not work for me and needs further diving into.
+An alternative could be to switch to IPv6 addressing, since an IPv6 address – *ideally* – directly refers to the device it is attached to, but this did not work for me and needs further diving into.

 ### Zero Trust Model